kaliypsocraft/something-awesome/REPORT.md

 ```

 !!! info Overview of Obstacle
-    My experience in cryptography provided a helpful foundation for tackling challenges, yet integrating pwntools for payload crafting and optimization still posed a learning curve.
+    My experience in cryptography provided a helpful foundation for tackling challenges.
+However, I was still stumped by the power analysis challenges.
+They were the first time I was introduced to practically implementing a side-channel attack and I struggled.

 !!! warning Manual Decryption
     I also challenged myself to manually develop decryptors for classical ciphers like Vigenère and substitution ciphers, avoiding automated tools.
 For example more advanced frequency-based attacks using logarithm tables and 'fitness' scores were a non-trivial task to understand.
+Source: []

-Source:  This exercise helped deepen my understanding of encryption techniques and respect for even classical ciphers.
+    This exercise helped deepen my understanding of encryption techniques and respect for even classical ciphers.
+However, my implementation of a Vigenere cipher did not seem to work very well.

 !!! warning  Side-Channel Attacks
     The Power Analysis exercise introduced me to the hands-on application of side-channel attacks, where I learned to analyze cryptographic operations by measuring power consumption.
 This approach required a mix of precision and knowledge about how power variations can reveal sensitive data.

-    I vastly underestimated my ability to assimulate the information
+    I vastly underestimated my ability to assimulate the information leaving it witin the last two days of the due date.
+However, I came across an ethical dilemma as I did
 !!! info Fixes :wrench:
-    Improving my skills in cryptography meant getting more hands-on experience with `pwntools` for payload generation.
+    Writing down the mathematics, especially with the RSA related questions assisted in obtaining the answer.
+It can be hard to simply use the bandwidth of the mind

+    Using real-life analogies of side-channel attacks helped understand the high-level concepts.
+Further research into this area is required for a more detailed understanding.

     Building custom decryptors using taught me practical cryptanalysis skills, which I complemented by researching side-channel attacks to better understand physical vulnerabilities in cryptographic systems.